- Degree Options

 - Why RMC?

-The master's of accountancy courses are offered in a four-semester sequence, which makes the program ideal as an objective for first-time freshman and undergraduate transfers.
+The master's of accountancy courses are offered in a four-semester sequence, which makes the program ideal for first-time freshman and undergraduate transfers.
 Students should have no trouble completing the requirements for the master's of accountancy, provided that they have identified accounting as their intended field of study by the beginning of their junior year.

 For those students interested in careers outside public accounting, the managerial accounting major is an ideal way to obtain an accounting education with an internal management perspective.
 Upon completing the major, students are qualified to sit for the certified management accountant exam.

 Can't decide which type of accounting degree you would prefer?
 Well, that is no problem because the courses required in the two options are the same until the beginning of your senior year.
-You certainly do not have to decide right now which option is right for you.
+You do not have to decide right now which option is right for you.